healthcr/quarantine_ui/README.md

 * News outlets with official information typically run twice a day.
 People are getting unofficial information hundreds of times a day in Social Networks and Whatsapp.
 Official information has a big disadvantage unless there is an official channel that meets their needs and it's sharable.

-* *In exponential growth situations, the time to act is when it feels to early*
+* *In exponential growth situations, the time to act is when it feels too early* - Paul Graham

 Technology is the only way possible way to trully scale initial contact and monintoring when Covid-19 infects large amounts